-Includes Revisions Approved by Club Vote to be in Effect on December 2, 2022
+Approved November ___, 2024

+ROTARY CLUB OF MINNEAPOLIS BYLAWS

 Board of Directors

 The governing body of this club shall be the Board of Directors with ten (10) director positions elected by the club and three (3) director positions appointed by the President-Elect.
 Club members already elected to the Board may be named by the President-Elect to fill any or all of the three (3) appointed director positions.